PrairieLearn/PrairieLearn/doc/faq.md

 1. If this is a "homework"-type style test then you should get the question wrong and click "Do this question again" to prompt the generation of a new question variant.

-1. If this is an "exam"-style test then you need to "reset" the test to force PrairieLearn to regenerate the question instances (click "Reset" on the test "Admin" page).
-See [Writing tests](writingTests.md) for details.
+1. If this is an "exam"-style test then, you can click the "Reload" button in the header to have PrairieLearn regenerate the question.
+(Note that this will reset all test data for the current user.)

 On the production server you only need to sync the new question code (on the "Sync" page), and then force a regeneration of the question variant as described above.